Dialect Meaning of Non-Words in Function Parameter Spec Blocks

 ]

 But I think I like return: [nihil?] better than that.
-Compared to return: [~] the [~[]~] is a bridge too far.
+Compared to return: [~] the [~[]~] feels a bit like a bridge too far.
+But I might change my mind.

-Anyway, the reason this is a struggle is that return: <trash> has just become so pervasive that it's hard to see that changed to return: [trash?].
+Anyway, the reason this is a struggle is that return: <nothing> has just become so pervasive that it's hard to see that changed to return: [nothing?].
 But standardizing on blocks and moving away from the tags for this application may be the best idea.